cakephp/docs/en/views/themes.rst

     // When in a theme with the name of 'purple_cupcake'
     $this->Html->css('main.css');

-    // Creates a path like
+    // creates a path like
     /purple_cupcake/css/main.css

-    // And links to
+    // and links to
     plugins/PurpleCupcake/webroot/css/main.css

 .. meta::